Selective En bloc Redevelopment Scheme

-Only 4% of HDB flats have been identified for SERS since it was launched in 1995.
-All residents displaced by the redevelopment works are offered a new 99-year lease in new flats constructed nearby.
-These residents have the privilege to select their units prior to public release of the remaining units, are compensated financially, and are given subsidised prices for their new flats.
-The scheme also gives residents the opportunity to continue living near their kin and neighbours, thereby retaining kinship bonds and strengthening community ties.
+The Selective En bloc Redevelopment Scheme (SERS) is an urban redevelopment strategy employed by the Housing and Development Board (HDB) in Singapore.
+Launched in August 1995, it involved the forced acquisition and redevelopment of old flats to optimise land use.
+All residents displaced by the redevelopment works were offered a new 99-year lease in new flats constructed nearby.
+These residents had the privilege to select their units prior to public release of the remaining units, were compensated financially, and were given subsidised prices for their new flats.
+The scheme also allowed residents to continue living near their kin and neighbours.